Online Estimation with Rolling Validation: Adaptive Nonparametric Estimation with Streaming Data: Stochastic Approximation and the Problem of Online Model Selection

-The gradient descent method, a basic numerical optimization technique, uses the following iterative estimation procedure: First, initialize $\tilde\beta_0 = 0$, then iteratively update the estimate using the gradient descent formula:
+The gradient descent method, a basic numerical optimization technique, uses the following iterative estimation procedure: First, initialize $\tilde\beta_0 = 0$, then iteratively update the estimate against the direction of the local gradient:

 where $\gamma_i\in\mathbb{R}^+$ is a pre-specified sequence of step sizes (or learning rates).
-In practice the expectation $E[\cdot]$ cannot be evaluated and must be approximated from the data.
-Typical stochastic gradient descent procedures replace it with a one-sample (or mini-batch) estimate.
+In practice, the expectation $\mathbb{E}[\ \cdot\ ]$ cannot be evaluated and must be approximated from the data.
+SGD procedures replace it with a one-sample (or mini-batch) estimate.
 In the case of linear regression:

-Since $\tilde f_i(X) = X^\top\tilde\beta_i$ is uniquely determined by the coefficients, we have our first concrete example of the stochastic approximation rule \eqref{eq:abstract update rule}.
-Here the hyperparameter sequence is a sequence of real numbers $\lambda_i = \gamma_i\in\mathbb{R}^1$.
-Alternatively, we can also re-write the above iteration in a function-updating style:
+We have our first concrete example of the stochastic approximation rule \eqref{eq: abstract update rule}.
+Here, the hyperparameter sequence is a real number series $\lambda_i = \gamma_i\in\mathbb{R}^+$.
+Alternatively, we can rewrite the above iteration in a function-updating style: